DAILYHIJACKS/RapidMAC/README.md

 # How to use ?
 1. `git clone https://github.com/DAILYHIJACKS/RapidMAC/ && cd RapidMAC`
-2. `sudo pip install -r requirements.txt`
+2. `sudo pip3 install -r requirements.txt`
-3. `sudo python macTime.py -i wlan0 -t 10`
+3. `sudo python3 macTime.py -i wlan0 -t 10`

 where;

       -t is number of seconds your MAC address will change in.
       -i is interface
-"

 # 💩 Author:
       Qirit0